NoahHsu/noahhsu.github.io/docs/Developer Experience/Backstage/Three Ways to Solve CORS Issue in the Embed Swagger Page in Backstage.en.md

    ...
    public class OrderController {...}
    ```
-In this way the swagger page can successfully send request directly to the app.
+In this way, the swagger page can successfully send requests directly to the app.

-### 2. provide modified plain-text json, and add proxy
+### 2. provide modified plain-text JSON, and add proxy

 #### Needed Modification
 If your open API spec is provided by a static file generated in a CI/CD process, then it is a good way to add a customized step to modify the original URL to Backstage's proxy endpoint, and the Backstage backend will proxy the request and send to your app without a CORS error.